Understanding Electric Rates

 3. Immediately contact the utility regarding any changes that could affect the arrangement.

-Households with incomes at or below 150 percent of federal poverty guidelines can receive winter heating and limited summer cooling assistance from the state’s Energy Assistance Program.
-More information is available by calling 1-800-382-9895.
+Qualifying households can receive winter heating and limited summer cooling assistance from the state’s Energy Assistance Program.
+More information is available by calling 1-800-382-9895, and a directory of LIHEAP intake offices by county is available by clicking here.
 Many utilities and township trustees also offer energy assistance.

 Anyone who is receiving – or is eligible for and has applied for – state Energy Assistance Program funds may not have his or her electric or natural gas utility service disconnected between December 1 and March 15, under Indiana law.
 However, customers remain responsible for paying their bills and should contact their utilities immediately if they anticipate payment problems.